The-w0rst/grimmbot/README.md

 - `media_player.is_supported_extension()` checks media file extensions.
 - Each cog now declares `COG_VERSION` for easy tracking of updates.
 - Each personality gives out a small daily gift if the bot stays online.
-- `INSTALL.txt` – step-by-step setup instructions for Linux/macOS.
-- `INSTALL_WINDOWS.txt` – Windows-specific installation guide.
+- `INSTALL.md` – cross-platform installation instructions.

 The `main` branch contains the latest working bots.
 New ideas or additional robots can be developed on their own branches and merged back once stable.